 In the case of tracking a vehicle, for example, a logistics firm may have GPS trackers and dashcams in all the trucks in their fleet, perhaps even a camera to monitor their drivers’ behaviour.
 Under privacy laws, the company would have to have a “demonstrable, evidentiary need” for the information.

 The legality of a GPS unit

-They could claim the GPS monitoring allows them to keep track of employees during their workdays, ensuring they’re not going on long, costly and unnecessary detours or taking extended breaks in a fast-food restaurant parking lot.
+They could claim that GPS monitoring allows them to keep track of employees during their workdays, ensuring they’re not going on long, costly, and unnecessary detours or taking extended breaks in a fast-food restaurant parking lot.
 With GPS trackers on their vehicles, the company could also monitor their employees for dangerous driving habits and speeding, which could cause insurance liabilities and other problems.

 So, a company could argue that collecting such information about their employees is about protecting the bottom line and ensuring safe driving habits, rather than “acting on mere suspicion” of employee time theft or dangerous driving.